apache/spark/docs/sql-performance-tuning.md

     <td>4194304 (4 MB)</td>
     <td>
       The estimated cost to open a file, measured by the number of bytes could that be scanned in the same time.
 This is used when putting multiple files into a partition.
-It is better to over-estimated, then the partitions with small files will be faster than partitions with bigger files (which is scheduled first).
+It is better to over-estimate, then the partitions with small files will be faster than partitions with bigger files (which is scheduled first).
 This configuration is effective only when using file-based sources such as Parquet, JSON and ORC.